SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/sensor/calibration_data.md

 #### errors

-* 201 – Not found in the database (if there is no tracker with such id belonging to authorized user).
+* 201 – Not found in the database (if there is no tracker with such ID belonging to authorized user).
 * 228 – Not supported by the sensor (if sensor doesn't support calibration).

 ***